November 16, 1980

 After a few more wrong turns we figured we were headed the right direction.
 Tom and I stopped again at an overlook and peered into the heavily forested Oil Creek basin.
 Tom decided we needed to take the right fork (he was right), so we headed down the steep dirt road absent of houses, going through a couple of gates on the way.

 At one point we came across some old, long-abandoned cabins in a level area [long since removed].
-A “state park” sign told us were in the outer reaches of Portola State Park.
+A “state park” sign told us we were in the outer reaches of Portola State Park.

 Finally, we arrived at Pescadero Creek and knew were headed the right direction.
 After a short steep climb we emerged onto the Haul Road.
 “Look at that,” Tom said.
 “Tracks.”
 Sure enough, Jobst and friends had taken the Haul Road from Hwy 9 at Waterman Gap.